jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-01.md

 "It's suffocating."

+Dr. Martinez set down her pen and looked at Ethan directly.
+"Before I continue, I need to tell you something professional.
+What you've described—complete isolation, surveillance of your relationships, using money as a control mechanism—these are recognized patterns of what we call coercive control.
+It's a form of emotional abuse."

+Ethan's breath caught.
+Abuse.
+The word felt too big, too serious.
+He'd never let himself use that word.

+"I'm not making a formal diagnosis," Dr. Martinez continued.
+"But you should know that what you're experiencing has a name.
+Parents can love their children deeply and still engage in controlling behaviors that cross the line into harm.
+Understanding that can help you make informed decisions about your own wellbeing."

-Dr. Martinez was quiet for a moment, pen still.
-"Ethan, I'm going to see you three times this week.
+She picked up her pen again.
+"Now, Ethan, I'm going to see you three times this week.
 Today, Wednesday, and Friday.
 After that, I'll compile my evaluation and submit it to the court.
 During these sessions, I'm not on your side or your father's side.
 I'm here to assess your decision-making capacity, your emotional state, and whether emancipation serves your best interests.
 Do you understand?"

 "Yes."